|Charles Lee Baker Home Page

 Let me know if you have any questions....or if I was too confusing!

 My trip to the FHL did not yield any new information.

 I spent about 5 hours looking through many, many books recording data about Lincoln, Catawba, and Gaston counties.
 I found a few references to one (or more) Daniel Smiths but no information to connect him to Eliza.

-I confirmed the info about the marriage bond of Wiley Goins and Anna Goodman with Daniel Smith
+I confirmed the info about the marriage bond of Wiley Goins and Anna Goodman with Daniel Smith as the bondsman.

 At least this shows that there was a Daniel Smith and he knew the Goins family.
 But this Wiley Goins would have been the uncle of Eliza (brother of who I think is her father).
 So it seems this Daniel would be much older than Eliza.